apache/incubator-kie-kogito-runtimes/README.md

 A release branch name should always end with `.x` so it looks different from a tag name and a topic branch name.

+* Alert the IRC channel that you're going to branch master.

 * Simply use the script `script/release/create-release-branches.sh` with the drools and jbpm *release branch name*:

         $ droolsjbpm-build-bootstrap/script/release/create-release-branches.sh 5.2.x 5.1.x